highlight/highlight/blog-content/lw5-clickhouse-performance-optimization.md

 ### Optimizing Order By Granularity

 If a table is ordered by columns with high granularity, this will result in increased sorting of data when ClickHouse is merging parts.
-For instance, we found that switching our `ORDER BY Timestamp` to an `ORDER BY TODO date_trunc(‘minute’, Timestamp)` reduced the CPU load of merging since everything within the same minute would be grouped into the same part without having to be sorted.
+For instance, we found that switching our `ORDER BY Timestamp` to an `ORDER BY toStartOfSecond(Timestamp)` reduced the CPU load of merging since everything within the same minute would be grouped into the same part without having to be sorted.
 The tradeoff occurs with query performance – a granular `ORDER BY` means that a `SELECT` will load more parts that must be filtered and sorted, but this is well worth the reduced merging that must happen.